hi9105/Azure-ML-HyperDrive-AutoML/README.md

 This model is then compared to an Azure AutoML run.

 ## Summary

-**In 1-2 sentences, explain the problem statement: e.g "This dataset contains data about... we seek to predict..."**
+- This dataset contains data about a bank's customers.
+It contains information like age, job, education, loan, contact, etc.
+- We seek to predict that if a customer is interested to subscribe for the bank term deposit scheme.
 - The best performing model was a 'Voting ensemble' with accuracy of 0.92 which was achieved using Automated machine learning (AutoML).

 ## Scikit-learn Pipeline